 The day consisted of a number of opportunities for participants to talk with different members of the group.
 Some people already knew each other, some didn’t.
 There were experts there to share advice, and people who were there to find out more.
 It was the kind of event that could lead to some brilliant connections being made and some grand conversations taking place.
 It could also easily be a day of rambling discussions about almost anything.
 Potentially with some people feeling left out in the cold by the end.
 In other words: the day needed to move along, in a pre-decided direction.
 But with the flexibility to allow for those connections and conversations to happen naturally.

 Thankfully, Helene’s facilitation experience and knowledge gives her the ability to know how and when to move things forward.
 And when to let them carry on for a while.
 The result is a session that flows beautifully keeps to time and yet doesn’t feel hurried.
 Something which if you ever been to a workshop or a session like that can often feel impossible.
 It always feels as if the last part of the day ends up being hurried, or even dropped due to time constraints.
 This can be really annoying.
 Especially if the last parts are all about bringing together the different strands of an issue or problem.

 One of the things that really struck me throughout the day was just how adaptable a facilitator needs to be.
 I could see that Helene was able to easily keep to the plan all while allowing for unexpected moments to crop up.

 I could continue to wax lyrical about the different aspects of the day.
 Instead, I’m simply going to list my top six reasons as to why a facilitator is an excellent addition to a workshop or event.

 My key takeaways from the day are:

 - A facilitator has done this before.
-They might not be an expert in your organisation or field, but they are just as expert at running a session as you are in your world.
+They aren’t an expert in your organisation or field.
+But they are just as expert at running a session as you are in your world.
 If you want a session to be useful, enjoyable and a good use of the time and money that it costs to bring people together, you might as well be sensible about it and get an expert in.